 George I landed at Greenwich from Hanover on his accession in 1714.

 George II in 1735 granted the Hospital the forfeited Jacobite Earl of Derwentwater's estates (c.
 80,000 acres mainly in Northumberland) allowing completion of the Hospital by 1751.

-George III in 1805-06 granted the Queen's House to the Royal Naval Asylum, an orphanage school under Royal patronage, which amalgamated in 1821-25 with the pre-existing Greenwich Hospital School.
-Extended with the buildings which are now the NMM, it was renamed the Royal Hospital School by Queen Victoria in 1892.
+In 1805-06 George III granted the Queen's House to the Royal Naval Asylum, an orphanage school under Royal patronage.
+In 1821-25 this amalgamated with the pre-existing Greenwich Hospital School.
+Extended with the buildings which are now the National Maritime Museum, it was renamed the Royal Hospital School by Queen Victoria in 1892.

 George IV, whose donation in 1824 of nearly 40 paintings (including Turner's only Royal commission) at a stroke created the Naval Gallery of Greenwich Hospital in the Painted Hall, Britain's first public national historical art collection.
 These now form the Greenwich Hospital Collection in the NMM.

 William IV, the 'Sailor King' made further donations to the Gallery, as did Queen Adelaide in his memory, and was a regular and popular visitor.